Who comes on our holidays?

 What about accommodation and food?

-On our hotel/B&B trips we mostly use small family run accommodation, providing a friendly relaxed atmosphere.
+On all our holidays, and subject to availability, we always aim to provide good quality hotel accommodation.
+On our trips we mostly use small family run accommodation, providing a friendly relaxed atmosphere.
 These are usually classed as 2*/3*or similar.
 We book rooms with ensuite facilities wherever available, but this cannot be guaranteed due to the variety and number of establishments used.
 Breakfast is provided locally at the accommodation each morning.

 Lunches and evening meals are not included in the price of UK and European holidays.
 The tour leader will usually suggest somewhere to stop for lunch (but you are welcome to stop wherever you want).
-Hotels and campsites are chosen to ensure that there is a restaurant nearby (or a pub in the UK and Ireland), so that you do not have far to go for an evening meal.
+Accommodation is chosen to ensure that there is a restaurant nearby (or a pub in the UK and Ireland), so that you do not have far to go for an evening meal.

 On all hotel based holidays if you are travelling alone you can either pay the “Single Room” price for the holiday and have a room to yourself or pay the regular price and we will book you into a twin bedded room with another single member of the group of the same sex.
 However please note that on most holidays the number of single rooms available is limited and they do tend to go quickly.

 How do we get to the start of the holiday?

 For most people flying offers the quickest and easiest way to get to the start of the holiday, although for most destinations travelling by train (or coach) is also an option.
 We will provide transport from the nearest airport and railway station to the first night’s campsite or accommodation.